-Students with an approved absence from a test during the term will have the weight of the missed test reallocated to the Final Exam.
-Students who miss more than two tests are likely not to have met the course learning outcomes and may not be permitted to pass the course, regardless of grades received on the previous or remaining assessments.
-They should contact the instructor for additional steps.
+Students with an approved absence from Test 1 or Test 2 will have the weight of the missed test reallocated to the Final Exam.
+Students who miss both tests are likely not to have met the course learning outcomes and will not be permitted to pass the course, regardless of whether the test absences were approved.
+In this case, students will be debarred from writing the Final Exam.

 Students with an approved absence from the Final Exam will be required to write a make-up exam.
 The make-up Final Exam may differ in length and format from the regularly scheduled Final Exam and may or may not be held on MyLab.
-The make-up Final Exam will be proctored using Zoom.
+The make-up Final Exam may be proctored using Zoom.

 Students who miss any assessments must follow Western University's procedures for approval of their absence in order to receive an accommodation.
 Please see pp. 7-8 of this syllabus for details on these procedures.
-If Western University announces any procedures for the approval of absences during Fall 2022 that supplement or supplant the information provided on this syllabus, please follow those procedures.
+If Western University announces any procedures for the approval of absences during Fall 2023 that supplement or supplant the information provided on this syllabus, please follow those procedures.
 Any assessments missed without approval will receive a mark of zero.